ADVISORY NOTES IN CONNECTION WITH POSSIBLE COMPENSATION – HS2

-COMPENSATION: HS2 (PROPOSED HIGH SPEED RAIL LINK LONDON TO BIRMINGHAM)
+ADVISORY NOTES IN CONNECTION WITH POSSIBLE COMPENSATION – HS2 COMPENSATION: HS2 (PROPOSED HIGH SPEED RAIL LINK LONDON TO BIRMINGHAM)

 INTRODUCTION:

-At the outset we can advise that Coles & Co have extensive Land Compensation experience arising from, inter alia, M2 and M20 Motorways locally but more importantly the HS1 (the Channel Tunnel Rail Link).
-In this latter case, Coles & Co have successfully acted for many dozens of claimants and more to the point have gained invaluable experience in respect of seeing the effects a high speed railway (the first ever to be built in the UK) has on residential property.
+Following extensive media coverage relating to the above proposed High Speed Rail Link we are, without prejudice, providing some background information that may be of interest to potential claimants.
+At the outset we can advise that Coles Group have extensive Land Compensation experience arising from, inter alia, M2 and M20 Motorways locally but more importantly the HS1 (the Channel Tunnel Rail Link).
+In this latter case, Coles Group have successfully acted for many dozens of claimants and more to the point have gained invaluable experience in respect of seeing the effects a high speed railway (the first ever to be built in the UK) has on residential property.

 MISCELLANEOUS BACKGROUND INFORMATION: